stupendousC/ada-pets-react/README.md

 ### Wave 1: Viewing Details

 When the user clicks the `select` button of a specific `PetCard` the app should present the user with additional details on the selected pet.
-Read through the provided `propTypes` attribute of the given components, **what information does that provide**?
+Read through the provided `propTypes` attribute of the given components, what information does that provide?  **id, name, species, about, location**

 **Questions:**
 - How will you track which, if any Pet is the currently selected Pet?
-Which component will keep the state?
+Which component will keep the state? **If the select button gets clicked, I'll pass the pet id up the chain via callbacks to PetList, which then calls the props.onSelectPet() in App.js.
+The state.currentPet is kept in App.js**
-- Will you need to switch a functional component to a classical component?
+- Will you need to switch a functional component to a classical component? **Not right now, App is already a class component**
-- What events should you listen for?
+- What events should you listen for? **clicking the Select button in PetCard.js**
 - Draw a diagram of the flow of rendering and callbacks in your app so far, similar to the one we drew in class.
+**Clicking Select button in PetCard component --onSelectPet()--> PetList --onSelectPet()--> App.js to setState()**

 ### Wave 2: Removing Pets